21stdigital/statamic-aida/README.md

   </a>
 </p>

-> Enhancing web accessibility and SEO through AI-generated alt texts for Statamic 4 and 5.
+> Enhancing web accessibility and SEO through AI-generated alt texts for Statamic 5.

-A.I.D.A is an addon for Statamic 4 and 5 that leverages AI to automatically generate descriptive alt texts for images.
+A.I.D.A is an addon for Statamic 5 that leverages AI to automatically generate descriptive alt texts for images.
 By simplifying this process, A.I.D.A aids in making web content more accessible to visually impaired users, enhances SEO, and supports content in multiple languages.

 ## Features